apache/spark/docs/streaming-flume-integration.md

 title: Spark Streaming + Flume Integration Guide
 ---

 [Apache Flume](https://flume.apache.org/) is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
-Here we explain how to configure the Flume and Spark Streaming.
-There are two approaches by which this integration can be achieved.
+Here we explain how to configure Flume and Spark Streaming to receive data from Flume.
+There are two approaches to this.

 ## Approach 1: Flume-style Push-based Approach
 Flume is designed to push data between Flume agents.
 In this approach, Spark Streaming essentially sets up a receiver that acts an Avro agent for Flume, to which Flume can push the data.
 Here are the configuration steps.